How to Fix the upload_max_filesize Error in WordPress

 Adjust the PHP limits to any desired values as long as your web hosting providers support it.
 You can also locate the maximum available limits by checking the PHP info of your website.

-Another way to get rid of the uploaded file exceeds the upload_max_filesize directive in php.ini error is by tweaking the wp-config.php file located in your root directory.
+Another way to get rid of the uploaded file exceeding the upload_max_filesize directive in php.ini error is by tweaking the wp-config.php file located in your root directory.

 All you need to do is log in to the hPanel and access public_html to edit the wp_config. php file.
 Add the following line before the “That’s all, stop editing!
 Happy publishing” line: